Shinsaku Enomoto: College career

 Enomoto considered joining the Air Force before deciding to attend Pima Community College.
 As a sophomore, he led the Aztecs to an NJCAA Division II runner-up finish.
 Enomato averaged 15.9 points and 4.1 rebounds per game and was selected first team All-ACCAC.
 Following the season, he transferred to Eastern New Mexico.
-In his two seasons at Eastern News Mexico, he averaged 8.1 points, 2.9 rebounds and 1.5 assists per game.
+In his two seasons at Eastern New Mexico, he averaged 8.1 points, 2.9 rebounds and 1.5 assists per game.

 Professional career

 Hiroshima Dragonflies (2020–present)

 On June 29, 2020, Enomoto signed his first professional contract, a one-year deal, with Hiroshima Dragonflies of the B.League.
-He played in all 55 games, made 44 starts, averaging 9.5 points, 2.6 rebounds, 2.1 assists and 1.0 steals per game game while shooting 39.5 percent from the field and 31.0 percent from three.
+He played in all 55 games, made 44 starts, averaging 9.5 points, 2.6 rebounds, 2.1 assists and 1.0 steals per game while shooting 39.5 percent from the field and 31.0 percent from three.
 After an impressive rookie campaign, he was named to the B.League Best Five Rookies.

 On May 13, 2021, Enomoto re-signed with the team for another season.